priska96/SciendisHealthCardKit/README.md

 # SciendisHealthCardKit
-wraps the gematik OpenHelathCardKit so we can build a static library
+wraps the gematik OpenHealthCardKit so we can build a static library